PaloAltoNetworks/terraform-best-practices/tests.md

 The code under test can fail the Plan stage for an unknown input although it passes exactly the same test for a known value.
 The opposite is not true: any code that works for unknown values seems to always work for known values as well.
 The idea is then to forcefully put unknown values in as many inputs as possible.

+Since the distinction apparently becomes irrelevant after the Plan succeeds, this category of tests are written to only execute the Plan stage; the Apply never runs.
+This greatly simplifies the setup code, because the module under test does not need any real dependencies and all the unknown inputs may use dummy values.

 ### Inputs